Helping SMEs towards digitalisation

 Student participation is also strongly encouraged, with hackathons for engineering and computer science students, competitions for low-cost digital manufacturing solutions, and potentially sponsorship of relevant student projects.

-Examples of Shoestring component development
+Examples of Shoestring solution development

 Working from the priority list of solutions from the SME requirements gathering workshops, the team is already busy building solutions.
 Here are a few examples.